Legal US Online Blackjack Guide

 For withdrawals, Bitcoin is again king, and it’s the only method that lets you get your payouts the same day you request them.
 It’s also the only blackjack payout option that doesn’t have large processing fees associated with it.
 For sites that take other cryptocurrencies in addition to Bitcoin (Litecoin, Ethereum, Ripple, Bitcoin Cash, etc.), you can typically get the same BTC benefits.

-Mobile blackjack is the real jackpot in the offshore casino industry, as it lets you play from anywhere, any time.
+Mobile casino applications are the real jackpot in the offshore casino industry, as it lets you play from anywhere, any time.
 That said, you won’t find any iPhone blackjack apps or Android blackjack apps for real money in the App Store or on Google Play, due to those stores’ corporate policies.

 But that doesn’t matter, because the best BJ operators have all put together web app experiences for their players.
 You can access these by simply visiting your casino site of choice via your mobile device’s web browser, and the blackjack tables will automatically conform to your device’s parameters.
 You’ll get intuitive tap and swipe style controls, too, and there’s no need to worry about downloads and updates.
 It’s the best of both worlds – it’s literally blackjack!